RobWar-code/AICode/README.md

 as far as byte 200 for a match with the section.
 The search halts and the fragment is added if a match is found.

+##### Parallel Batch Processing

+The processing procedures for generating and trialing the entity programs are particularly suited to parallel processing.
+For this mode of operation, the set of bestsets is divided into groups of four entities each of which is transmitted to the child process to perform the breeding and trialing etc. These batches then send back their results via the database to the main program.

+The number of batches produced is determined by the number of CPUs available.
+A group of batches distributed to CPUs in this way is known as a "span" internally.

+Because cross-set breeding is restricted to each batch, the best sets are shuffled a bit at the end of each round to spread the facility to interbreed.
+Such batches are a bit like "islands" in the natural world.

 ##### Code Distribution
 The most basic set of tests looks at distribution and frequency of occurence of instructions in the entity set of instructions,